ahkhalwai/ahkhalwai.github.io/_pages/about.md

 [image2]: ./_pages/images/inteledge.png
 [image3]: ./_pages/images/spaictitle.jpg

-I am an Engineering Graduate by formal education and an Intel or Facebook AI Scholar.
-I am a certified professional in computer vision, deep learning, machine learning, and full-stack web development with two years of experience in project work and research papers.
-I am globally recognized, having been selected among the top 300 in Computer Vision and the top 500 in Deep Learning Nanodegree Scholarships, which led to opportunities in research, open-source contributions, and public speaking on AI topics.
-I was also involved in two startup ventures and international AI groups.
+I am an Engineering Graduate by formal education and an Intel or Facebook AI Scholar in 2019.
+I am a certified professional in computer vision, deep learning, machine learning, and full-stack web development, with two years of experience in project work and research papers.
+I am globally recognized, having been selected among the top 300 in the Computer Vision and the top 500 in the Deep Learning Nanodegree Scholarships.
+These achievements have led to opportunities in research, open-source contributions, and public speaking on AI topics.
+Additionally, I have been involved in two startup ventures and international AI groups.

 <br>